wp-plugins/frontier-post/readme.txt

 = 3.2.0-beta
 * NEW: Support for custom taxonomies (no coding necessary)
 * NEW: Support for custom post types (no coding necessary)
-* NEW: Support for custom fields using filters and actions.
+* NEW: Support for custom fields using template forms, filters and actions.
 * Settings has be re-organized

 = 3.0.7 =